osohq/oso/docs/content/python/new-roles/examples.md

 ## Grant access to sub-resources with implied roles

 Often a role on a parent resource will grant access to all child resources.
-In GitClub, a member of an organization is granted access to all repositories within that organization.
+In GitClub, a member of an organization is granted read access to all repositories within that organization.

 We can model this access control model with **cross resource implied